Selected Work

 Approach

-Morris led the launch of DTC e-commerce and B2B marketplace channels — including Amazon, Walmart.com, Shop.com, and Drop Ship — integrating vendors via EDI and commerce hub.
+As the manufacturer's head of IT and business solutions, Morris led the launch of DTC e-commerce and B2B marketplace channels, including Amazon, Walmart.com, Shop.com, and drop ship, integrating vendors via EDI and commerce hub.
 He built executive-grade sales and financial forecasting dashboards with real-time inventory and margin visibility.
 ERP upgrades and Office 365 migration ran in parallel with workflow automation to replace high-volume manual processes with one-click solutions.

 Outcomes

-• DTC e-commerce scaled to $1M+ in annual sales
+• DTC e-commerce channel built to $1M+ in annual sales

 • High-volume manual workflows automated, improving speed and reducing error rates